lmfit/asteval/doc/api.rst

 .. autoclass:: Interpreter

-By default, the symbol table will be created with :func:`make_symbol_table` that will include several standard python builtin functions, several functions from the :py:mod:`math` module and (if available and not turned off) several functions from `numpy`_.
+If not provided, a symbol table will be created with :func:`make_symbol_table` that will include several standard python builtin functions, several functions from the :py:mod:`math` module and (if available and not turned off) several functions from `numpy`_.

 The ``writer`` argument can be used to provide a place to send all output that would normally go to :py:data:`sys.stdout`.
 The default is, of